minetest/minetest/doc/lua_api.md

 ### `tooltip[<gui_element_name>;<tooltip_text>;<bgcolor>;<fontcolor>]`

 * Adds tooltip for an element
+* It has to be declared *after* the element that is bound to
 * `bgcolor` tooltip background color as `ColorString` (optional)
 * `fontcolor` tooltip font color as `ColorString` (optional)